Enrique1987/databricks/01_02_Data_Engineer_Professional/Data-Enginner-Professional-Theorie.md

 on the oder side.

-`Data Wharehouse` Is a centralized repository for storing large volumens of data from multiple sources.
+`Data Warehouse` Is a centralized repository for storing large volumens of data from multiple sources.
 It is designed for query and analysis, often used for business Intelligence activities.

-**Streaming Design Patterns**
+`Data Lakehause` Join the best of both worlds from `Data Lake` and `Data Warehouse`